-This year we are making available posters, social media cards, infographics, video vignettes and specific information relating to the World Alzheimer Report (the latter will come nearer to publication date in September).
+This year we are making available posters, social media cards, infographics, video vignettes and specific information relating to the World Alzheimer Report available.
+For 2022 we have introduced new posters and social media cards and refreshed those that worked best in 2021.